emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Site does have watchlists. ✔️
 1. Site has good sorting options and a AI to give random recommendations. ✔️
-1. Site does have 4K content. ✔️
+1. Site does not have 4K content. ❌

 ***
 ## movie-web Instances